Nuclear Waste Community Advisory Committee

-The Nuclear Waste Community Advisory committee work with the NWMO and the community of Huron-Kinloss in the in the process of gathering information regarding the possibility of siting of a high-level nuclear waste Deep Geologic Repository (DGR) in Huron-Kinloss.
+The Nuclear Waste Community Advisory Committee (NWCAC) work with the Nuclear Waste Management Organization (NWMO) and the community of Huron-Kinloss in the in the process of gathering information regarding the possibility of siting of a high-level nuclear waste Deep Geologic Repository (DGR) in Huron-Kinloss.

 On May 22, 2013 Council appointed the members of the Nuclear Waste Community Advisory Committee.
 The committee members were selected by an open process.
 The NWCAC meet on a monthly basis.
 Agendas and minutes are posted and all meetings are open to the public.